Size-varying reversible causal graph dynamics

 Through a compactness argument, the two approaches are equivalent.
 This topological approach carries through to CA over graphs, and simplifies the proofs a great deal.
-But for this purpose, one has to make the set of graphs into a compact metric space, as in \cite{ArrighiCayleyNesme}.
-This leads to 'pointed graphs modulo', which are like $\mathcal{G}_{\Sigma,\Delta,\pi}$ with a few more extras:}\VC{In order to both drop the irrelevant names of nodes and obtain a compact metric space of graphs, we need 'pointed graphs modulo' instead:} \begin{itemize} \item[$\bullet$] The graphs has a privileged pointed vertex playing the role of an origin\VL{, so that any vertex can be referred to relative to the origin, via a sequence of ports that lead to it}. \item[$\bullet$] The pointed graphs are considered modulo isomorphism, so that only the relative position of the vertices can matter. \end{itemize} The set of all pointed graphs modulo (see Figure \ref{fig:graphs}$(c)$) is denoted $\mathcal{X}_{\Sigma,\Delta,\pi}$.\\ If, instead, we drop the pointers but still take equivalence classes modulo isomorphism, we obtain just graphs modulo, aka 'anonymous graphs'.
-The set of all anonymous graphs (see Figure \ref{fig:graphs}$(d)$) is denoted $\mathcal{\widetilde{X}}_{\Sigma,\Delta,\pi}$.\\ \VL{\noident A thorough formalization of these graphs was given in \cite{ArrighiCayleyNesme}, and is reproduced in Appendix \ref{app:graphs} for the sake of mathematical rigor.
-For the sake of this paper, however, Figure \ref{fig:graphs} summarizes what there is to know about the definition of pointed graphs modulo.}
+The compact metric space of graphs is obtained by dropping names right after having introduced a pointer \cite{ArrighiCayleyNesme}: \begin{itemize} \item[$\bullet$] The graphs have a privileged pointed vertex playing the role of an origin, so that any vertex can be referred to relative to the origin, via a sequence of ports that lead to it. \item[$\bullet$] The pointed graphs are considered modulo isomorphism, so that only the relative position of the vertices can matter. \end{itemize} The set of all pointed graphs modulo (see Figure \ref{fig:graphs}$(c)$) is denoted $\mathcal{X}_{\Sigma,\pi}$.\\ If, instead, we drop the pointers but still take equivalence classes modulo isomorphism, we obtain just graphs modulo, aka `anonymous graphs'.
+The set of all anonymous graphs (see Figure \ref{fig:graphs}$(d)$) is denoted $\mathcal{\anonymous{X}}_{\Sigma,\pi}$. \\ Again a thorough formalization of these graphs was given in \cite{ArrighiCayleyNesme}, and is reproduced in \ref{app:graphs} for the sake of mathematical rigor.
+For the sake of this paper, however, Figure \ref{fig:graphs} summarizes what there is to know about the definition of pointed graphs modulo. \\